 Vera Treskova, Candidate of Chemical Sciences, has created a special method of teaching chemistry for visually impaired students and students with cerebral palsy.
-The approach is based on original workbooks that use the kinesthetic method with manual stimulation.
+The approach is based on original workbooks using the kinesthetic method with manual stimulation.
 The material in the workbooks is structured in a special way: chemical laws are presented through compact formulas and diagrams, the theory is accompanied by vivid illustrations, and the tasks require only brief answers.
 This format significantly facilitates the perception of information and allows you to use several types of memory at the same time.

 The effectiveness of the implemented methods is confirmed by the success of students in professional competitions.
 At the Republican stage of the VIII National Championship

 "Abilympics" in 2023, college students won four prizes.
-Almaz Alkov became the winner in the "Psychology" competence, and in the "Printing" direction, students took the entire podium: Leonid Sidorov received gold, Rajab Mamedov - silver, and Anna Tulynina - bronze.
+Almaz Alkov became the winner in the "Psychology" competence, and in the "Printing" direction, students took the entire podium: Leonid Sidorov received gold, Rajab Mamedov - silver, and Anna Tulinina - bronze.

 College graduates also show high results in various competitions.
 For example, Vladimir Ievlev, who graduated in "Operational Activities in Logistics", became the winner of the Grand Prix of the First All-Russian competition "Music in Every Heart", took third place at the Deafskills Championship in Ufa in the "Landscape Design" direction, and also won several sports competitions.